Brit police forces spend peanuts on cybercrime training

 Norfolk and Suffolk police put no fewer than 3,882 personnel through a “Cyber Crime and Digital Policing First Responder” course, and just under 150 bods through a “digital media investigator course”.

-West Midlands Police, the second largest force in the UK after London’s Metropolitan Police, had spent just £91,200 over the three-year period.
+West Midlands Police, one of the largest forces in the UK, had spent just £91,200 over the three-year period.
 Meanwhile, the City of London Police, which leads the Action Fraud online police initiative for tackling fraud, has trained two thirds (448 of 684) of its constables in cybercrime stuff.

 At the very bottom of the league table was the Port of Dover Police, a force so small that most forget it exists.
 That force said none of its staff were trained on cybercrime matters and none of its budget was spent on counter-cybercrime training.